cwinglai/NBA-Game-Outcome-Predictor/README.md

    - Trained logistic regression
    - Made predictions on test set
 6. **Performance Evaluation**
-   - Calculate 76.08% accuracy
+   - Calculated the models accuracy using the test data (76.08%)
-   - Generate detailed metrics
+   - Generated detailed metrics

 ## Results
 - **Accuracy:** The logistic regreession model achieved approximately 76% accuracy in predicting game outcomes on the test set.